Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 \section{Forward model with simulation lightcones}

-In this section, we describe the forward modeling approach with simulation lightcones in detail.
-Figure~\ref{fig:diagram} provides a cartoon overview of the full forward model approach and serves as a guide through this section.
-We start with simulation lightcones, which we populate with mock galaxies.
+In this section, we describe the forward modeling approach in detail.
+Figure~\ref{fig:diagram} provides a summary flowchart of the construction of the full forward model.
+We start with \textsc{AbacusSummit} lightcones, and we populate with mock galaxies using an HOD prescription.
 Then we apply layers of observational systematics including redshift selection ($n(z)$) and survey windows/masks.
 Finally we compute the desired summaries statistics, which can then be compared with data for likelihood analyses.
 We describe each of these steps in detail in the following subsections.